cbgaindia/budget-basic-next/README.md

 ### Environment Variables

-To run this project, you will need to create a new .env file on root directory add the following environment variables.
+To run this project, you will need to create a new .env file on the root directory add the following environment variables.

 `NEXT_PUBLIC_STRAPI_API_URL` - required to fetch content.
 Setup the [strapi instance](https://github.com/cbgaindia/budget-basic-strapi)